Capturing Polytopal Symmetries by Coloring the Edge-Graph: Introduction

 In this article we ask whether this can be fixed by coloring the vertices and edges of the edge-graph, thereby encoding further geometric information, and hopefully creating a combinatorial objects that is exactly as symmetric as $P$ (see \cref{fig:hex_symmetry_2}).\nolinebreak\space As we shall see, this is indeed possible.

 This should be surprising for at least two reasons.
 First, it is established wisdom that the edge-graph of a general polytope in dimension $d\ge 4$ carries only~very little information about the polytope (a graph can be the edge-graph of several combinatorially distinct polytopes,\nolinebreak\space\mbox{potentially~of} different dimensions).
 Thus, whether the geomet\-ric symmetries of $P$ can~be~captured by coloring only the edges and vertices of $P$ (instead of, say, also higher dimensional faces) should be at~least~controversial.
 Second, the same statement is actually wrong for more general geometric objects (such as graph embeddings, see \cref{ex:K_4_4}).
-In fact, our proof of the~existence~of these colorings relies heavily on the \emph{convexity} of $P$, and it is not even clear whether it generalizes to some form of non-convex polytope or polytopal complex.
+In fact, our proof for the~existence~of these colorings is based on a construction by Ivan Izmestiev \cite{izmestiev2010colin}, which relies heavily on the \emph{convexity} of $P$.
+Because of this, it is unclear whether our result generalizes to even some form of non-convex polytopes or polytopal complexes.

 Our investigation is in part motivated from a result by Bremner et al.~\cite{bremner2014computing}: given a polytope $P\subset\RR^d$ with $n$ vertices, the authors construct a coloring of the complete graph $K_n$, so that the symmetry group of the colored graph is isomorphic to $\Aut_{\GL}(P)$ (\resp\ $\Aut_{\OO}(P)$; a more precise statement is given in \cref{ssec:metric_coloring}).~ We can interpret this as follows: if we are allowed to color not only the vertices and edges of $P$, but also other pairs of vertices without a direct counterpart in the po\-ly\-tope's combinatorics, then \enquote{capturing the polytope's symmetries} is indeed possible.
 The major result of our article is then that coloring these \enquote{non-geometric edges} is not actually necessary.